PAKIWASI/walkman/README.md

 }
 ```

 > **Drain before you wait.** `Walk`'s channel stays open until all queued work completes — consume it fully, then call `Wait()` for the terminal pool error.
-A per-directory error lives inside its `WalkResult` and doesn't abort the rest of the traversal.
+Per-entry errors live inside `WalkResult.Errs` and don't abort the rest of the traversal — a directory can list successfully (`Entries` populated) while individual entries inside it (a dangling symlink, a detected cycle) still show up as their own `DirErr`.

 ## API